wikimedia/wikipedia-ios/Pods/Mantle/README.md

 > There's no way to turn a `GHIssue` _back_ into JSON.

-This is where reversible transformers really come in handy. `+[MTLJSONAdapter JSONDictionaryFromModel:]` can transform any model object conforming to `<MTLJSONSerializing>` back into a JSON dictionary. `+[MTLJSONAdapter JSONArrayForModels:]` is the same but turns an array of model objects into an JSON array of dictionaries.
+This is where reversible transformers really come in handy. `+[MTLJSONAdapter JSONDictionaryFromModel:error:]` can transform any model object conforming to `<MTLJSONSerializing>` back into a JSON dictionary. `+[MTLJSONAdapter JSONArrayFromModels:error:]` is the same but turns an array of model objects into an JSON array of dictionaries.

 > If the interface of `GHIssue` changes down the road, existing archives might break.